Data Through Q2 2022

 This data only includes properties with a mortgage.
 Non-mortgaged properties (that are owned outright) are not included.

-CoreLogic analysis shows U.S. homeowners with mortgages (roughly 62% of all properties*) have seen their equity increase by a total of nearly $1.9 trillion since the first quarter of 2020, an increase of 19.6%, year over year.
+CoreLogic analysis shows U.S. homeowners with mortgages (roughly 63% of all properties*) have seen their equity increase by a total of over $3.6 trillion since the second quarter of 2021, a gain of 27.8% year over year.

 Negative Equity Falls

-In the first quarter of 2021, the total number of mortgaged residential properties with negative equity decreased by 7% from the fourth quarter of 2020 to 1.4 million homes, or 2.6% of all mortgaged properties.
-On a year-over-year basis, negative equity fell by 24% from 1.8 million homes, or 3.4% of all mortgaged properties, in the first quarter of 2020.
+In the second quarter of 2022, the total number of mortgaged residential properties with negative equity decreased by 7% from the first quarter of 2022 to 1 million homes, or 1.8% of all mortgaged properties.
+On a year-over-year basis, negative equity fell by 18% from 1.3 million homes, or 2.3% of all mortgaged properties, in the second quarter of 2021.

 Because home equity is affected by home price changes, borrowers with equity positions near (+/- 5%) the negative equity cutoff are most likely to move out of or into negative equity as prices change, respectively.
-Looking at the first quarter of 2021 book of mortgages, if home prices increase by 5%, 195,000 homes would regain equity; if home prices decline by 5%, 260,000 would fall underwater.
+Looking at the second quarter of 2022 book of mortgages, if home prices increase by 5%, 116,000 homes would regain equity; if home prices decline by 5%,148,000 would fall underwater.
+The CoreLogic HPI Forecast TM projects home prices will increase by 4.3% from June 2022 to June 2023.

-National Aggregate Value of Negative Equity: Q1 2021
+National Aggregate Value of Negative Equity: Q2 2022

 Negative equity peaked at 26% of mortgaged residential properties in the fourth quarter of 2009, based on the CoreLogic equity data analysis which began in the third quarter of 2009.